Wallace MacDonald: Biography

-MacDonald started as an actor in films in 1914 and starred in almost 120 motion pictures between then and 1932.
+MacDonald owned a small theater in Los Angeles, doing most of the work there himself.
+When he tired of working 80 hours per week he approached a producer who was having difficulties, offering to show all of that studio's films in return for being allowed to act in them.
+The producer agreed.
+He started as an actor in films in 1914 and starred in almost 120 motion pictures between then and 1932.
 He had notable roles in such films as Youth's Endearing Charm in 1916 working with Mary Miles Minter and Harry von Meter.

 Late in World War I, he returned briefly to Nova Scotia to enlist in the 10th Canadian Siege Battery where he assisted in recruiting for the Canadian Army.

 With the advent of sound, MacDonald's acting career diminished, and most of his roles between 1927 and 1932 went uncredited.
+He began directing in 1927 with the comedy Silly Sailor for Rox Films.
 He retired from acting in 1932 to concentrate on script writing.
 However, by 1937 he had recognized the potential of film production.
 It is in his role of producer that MacDonald is now probably best remembered.
 He produced well over 100 films between 1937 and 1959.

-MacDonald married actress Doris May in 1921, and they remained wed until his death.
+MacDonald married actress Doris May in Los Angeles on May 5, 1921, and they remained wed until his death.
 He died in 1978 in Santa Barbara, California.

 MacDonald is sometimes mistaken as a brother of actor Francis McDonald.
 Though they bear a physical resemblance and were born in 1891, they were born three months apart and spelled their surnames differently.